 The Audio Tour

 Following the huge success of our West End Women’s Heritage Walk and Map the Women Make History team has made history again in developing the first audio version of a women’s heritage walk in Glasgow, available to download for just £3.
+The audio tour is also available in German and we are working on translating into French and Spanish.

 The West End Women’s Heritage Walk Map